Skip to content

 felipe baeza

-Baeza received a B.F.A. from Cooper Union and an M.F.A. from Yale University.
-He has participated in the Rauschenberg Residency, Captiva, FL (2024), Federico Sevilla Sierra residency, Mullowney Printing, Portland, OR (2023), and the Lower East Side Keyholder Residency, New York (2010).
-Baeza has been awarded fellowships such as the Latinx Artist Fellowship, US Latinx Art Forum (2023), NXTHVN Studio Fellowship Program, New Haven, CT (2019), and The Josef & Anni Albers Foundation Traveling Fellowship (2017).
-In 2022, he was a guest scholar at The Getty Research Institute in Los Angeles.
-Baeza had been awarded the Joan Mitchell Foundation Painters & Sculptors Grant (2018), The Cooper Union for the Advancement of Science and Art (Full Tuition), New York (2005), and the Michael S. Vivo Prize for Drawing (2009).
+Baeza received his BFA from Cooper Union, New York, and his MFA from Yale University, New Haven, Connecticut.
+His residencies include the Federico Sevilla Sierra Residency, Mullowney Printing, Portland, Oregon (2023); Anderson Ranch Arts Center, Snowmass Village, Colorado (2023); Getty Research Institute, Los Angeles (2022); and the Lower East Side Keyholder Residency, New York (2010).
+Baeza has been awarded fellowships such as the Latinx Artist Fellowship, US Latinx Art Forum (2023); the NXTHVN Studio Fellowship Program, New Haven, Connecticut (2019); and the Josef and Anni Albers Foundation Traveling Fellowship (2017).
+Baeza was awarded the Vilcek Prize for Creative Promise in Visual Arts (2025), the Pollock-Krasner Foundation Grant (2025), The Cooper Union’s President’s Citation, New York (2025); JFK Airport Medallion Commission presented by JFK Millennium Partners and Public Art Fund, New York (2024); the Joan Mitchell Foundation Painters and Sculptors Grant (2018); The Robert Schoelkopf Memorial Traveling Fellowship (2017); and the Michael S. Vivo Prize for Drawing (2009).

-Baeza’s work is included in the collections of various institutions, such as: Columbus Museum of Art, Columbus, OH; Los Angeles County Museum of Art (LACMA); Moderna Museet, Stockholm, Sweden; North Carolina Museum of Art, Raleigh; San Jose Museum of Art (SJMA), CA; Wadsworth Atheneum Museum of Art, Hartford, CT; and the Whitney Museum of American Art, New York.
+Baeza’s work is held in several institutional collections, including the Benson Latin American Collection, University of Texas at Austin; Columbus Museum of Art, Columbus, Ohio; Leslie-Lohman Museum of Art, New York; Los Angeles County Museum of Art (LACMA); Moderna Museet, Stockholm, Sweden; National Gallery of Art, Washington, D.C.; North Carolina Museum of Art, Raleigh; San Jose Museum of Art (SJMA), California; Wadsworth Atheneum Museum of Art, Hartford, Connecticut; and the Whitney Museum of American Art, New York, among others.

 Baeza lives and works in Brooklyn, New York.